Penny

-Penny is also the informal name of the cent unit of account in Canada, although one-cent coins were removed from circulation in 2012.
-Similarly, Australian one-cent coins were withdrawn from circulation in 1992 and New Zealand one-cent coins were demonetised in 1990.
+Penny is also the informal name of the cent unit of account in Canada, although the Canadian penny's production ended in 2012 and it was withdrawn from circulation in 2013.

 The name penny is also used in reference to various historical currencies, also derived from the Carolingian system, such as the French denier and the German pfennig.
 It may also be informally used to refer to any similar smallest-denomination coin, such as the euro cent or Chinese fen.

 The Carolingian penny was originally a 0.940-fine silver coin, weighing 1/240 pound.
 It was adopted by Offa of Mercia and other English kings and remained the principal currency in Europe over the next few centuries, until repeated debasements necessitated the development of more valuable coins.
 The British penny remained a silver coin until the expense of the Napoleonic Wars prompted the use of base metals in 1797.
 Despite the decimalization of currencies in the United States and, later, throughout the British Commonwealth, the name remains in informal use.

-No penny is currently formally subdivided, although farthings (1/4d), halfpennies, and half cents have previously been minted and the mill (1/10¢) remains in use as a unit of account in some contexts.
+No penny is currently formally subdivided, although farthings (1/4d), halfpennies, and half cents have previously been minted and the mill (1/10¢) remains in use as a unit of account in some contexts, including consumer petroleum at gas stations in the United States where pricing is often advertised with three decimals.